adhideb/Getting-and-Cleaning-Data-Project/CodeBook.md

 The script `run_analysis.R` performs 5 transformation steps to clean and process the data as per the project requiremnt.

 * Merge the similar training and test datasets by rows using `rbind()` function.
 * Extract the columns with mean and standard deviation measures from the whole dataset.
-Rename these columns with their descriptive names taken from  the `features.txt` file.
+Rename these 66 columns with their descriptive names taken from  the `features.txt` file.
 * Substitute the six activity identifiers in the dataset by their descriptive names coming from the `activity_labels.txt` file
 * Rename the remaining columns with descriptive variable names.
-* Generate a new tidy dataset with all the average measures for each subject and each activity (30 subjects * 6 activities = 180 rows).
-The output file `avg_data.txt` is uploaded in the repository.
+* Generate a new tidy dataset with all the average measures for each subject and each activity.  `ddply()` from the plyr package is used to apply `colMeans()` and ease the development.
+The output file `avg_data.txt` contains total 180 records (30 subjects * 6 activities) and is uploaded in the repository.